 What’s the best way to use ChatGPT for studying?

-Ask it to explain concepts you don’t understand, generate practice questions, or quiz you.
+Ask it to explain concepts you’re struggling with, generate practice questions, or quiz you on material.
 Then combine this with your own reading and practice.
-Specific questions get specific answers.
+Specific questions consistently produce specific, actionable responses.

 Which prompts work best?

 “Explain [topic] in simple terms,” “Create practice questions about [subject],” “Quiz me but don’t give answers.”
-The better your prompt, the better the response.
+Prompt quality directly determines response quality.

 Can it help with language learning?